Madobyte/drums/README.md

-Reflection on this fun project:
+# Drums Project
+## This project is a part of The Odin Project Curriculum
+**Technologies used:**
+- HTML5
+- CSS3
+    -
+- Vanill Javascript
+    -

+## Dev's Reflection

 I started this project to learn and practice DOM manipulation using vanilla Javascript.

 If you see the code, the HTML code is very minimal.
 It is a boilerplate of HTML5.
 I just linked both CSS and JS script inside this HTML file.

 The CSS file is very minimal as well.
 I used it for basic styling.
 I implemented CSS grid to manipulate the bahavior of the drum tiles.
-I tried doing CSS grid with repeat(auto-fit, minmax()), but the GUI did not look good when the drum tiles were cut off.
+I tried doing CSS grid with `repeat(auto-fit, minmax())`, but the GUI did not look good when the drum tiles were cut off.
 Instead, I used media queries.

-I plan on learning CSS preprocessors (such as SASS) and implementing naming standard such as BEM.
+I plan on learning CSS preprocessors (such as SASS) and implementing naming standards such as BEM.

 Since this project focuses on learning and practicing DOM manipulation, the Javascript file is the longest.